yanyzhang/tech-salary-analysis-prediction/README.md

-# [Tech Compensation Market Trends & Predictive Modeling]
-*(例如: Tech Compensation Market Trends & Predictive Modeling)*
+# Tech Compensation Market Trends & Predictive Modeling

 ## 📌 Project Objective
 Analyzed a comprehensive dataset of **20,000+ salary records** to identify industry compensation trends and build a predictive model estimating compensation based on location, role, and experience.